shootismoke/mobile-app/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its GPL-3.0 License.
+By contributing, you agree that your contributions will be licensed under its GPL-3.0 License owned by Marcelo S. Coelho & Amaury Martiny.